Tyres barely rate a second thought for many motorists, until one goes flat or they need to be replaced.

 Punctures in tubeless tyres must only be repaired by fitting a vulcanized plug or patch from the inside of the tyre.
 In all cases the tyre must be removed from the rim to check for internal damage.
 Plugs that are fitted from the outside do not provide a permanent repair.
 Tyre repairs are only allowed in the tread area and are best performed by a reputable tyre dealer.

 Tyre sealants definitely do not provide a permanent repair.
 Even those supplied with vehicles as original equipment are only intended to seal small punctures to allow it to be driven carefully to a repairer to have the tyre repaired or replaced.
-In some cases the use of tyre sealants will mean that the tyre will have to be discarded, even if ordinarily it would have been repairable.

 Run flat tyres